 As far as cooking goes, I will say that this is one area in which the Power Air Fryer XL does a great job.
 I have no complaints about the efficiency or evenness of the cooking.
-From 2 lbs of chicken wings to a head of broccoli, this machine delivers accurate cooking times and temperatures, preparing food cooks quickly and evenly.
-This machine’s larger capacity allows users to cook more food than smaller units while still delivering a perfect,, crisp finish.
+From two pounds of chicken wings to a head of broccoli, this machine delivers accurate cooking times and temperatures, preparing food cooks quickly and evenly.
+This machine’s larger capacity allows users to cook more food than smaller units while still delivering a perfect, crisp finish.

 While my other air fryers have proven to be durable, the Power Air Fryer XL proved to be sub par.
 I haven’t had any trouble with the digital screens, buttons, or cooking process, but the sleek black plastic panel on the machine broke after the basket slid from my hand.
 It landed hard on the counter, sending the front panel flying.
 At first, I thought it had simply popped off, but I soon discovered that the plastic latches that held it in place had broken in the fall.

 To give an idea of how it stacks up against the competition, I will say that I have found other brands to be made with higher quality, more durable products.
 For example, the basket of my FrenchMay fryer slid out of place while I was getting it out of my car at my mother’s house.
-It fell from approximately three feet in the air, clattered to the concrete driveway, and rolled down the steep driveway.
-The FrenchMay product didn’t even have a scratch and still slides in and out of the unit flawlessly.
-In comparison, I found the Power Air Fryer to be disappointing where quality is concerned.
+It fell from approximately three feet, clattered to the concrete driveway and rolled down the steep driveway.
+The FrenchMay product didn’t even have a scratch on it and still slides in and out of the unit flawlessly.
+In comparison, I found the Power Air Fryer XL to be disappointing where quality is concerned.

-With that said, most people don’t travel with their air fryers, like I do.
+With that said, most people don’t travel with their air fryers like I do.
 Most people don’t have an air frying website to maintain that requires them to take their air fryers with them wherever they go.
-However, the Power Air Fryer XL panel broke not in transport but while setting stable on a counter top.
+However, the Power Air Fryer XL panel broke not in transport but while stable on a countertop during normal use.

 Ease of Cleaning